getkimball/api/docs/install.md

 * Set the name of the bucket with `--set kimball.gcs_bucket=$GCS_BUCKET_NAME`

 ## Installation Process

-Installation consists of

-* Downloading the Kimball app Docker image and uploading to your repository
-* Installing the Kimball API Helm chart.

 Applications can then be updated to point to the Daemonset for the Kimball API